For some, a credit card is just another wallet-burning mechanism, similar to cash, that must be used to satisfy some personal need or desire.

 After you’ve learned to live without your credit cards, it’s time to devise a debt management strategy that coincides with your spending plan.

 And if necessary, bring an accountability partner on board — someone you trust to ensure you don’t backslide.

 4. Establish an emergency fund

-Digging yourself out of debt and being set free from a credit card addiction aren’t easy, but it’s definitely worth it.
+Digging yourself out of debt and being set free from a credit card addiction isn’t easy, but it’s worth it in the end.